 2023

-Queens Council on the Arts, QAF for Grifter’s Gambit
+Queens Council on the Arts, QAF Grant for Grifter’s Gambit

-New York Foundation for the Arts, Fiscal Sponsorship for Grifter's Gambit
+New York Foundation for the Arts, Fiscal Sponsorship, Grifter’s Gambit

 2021